Stabilizer groups#

 Task 2 (On paper)#

-Take $P_1 = X \otimes X \otimes I$ and $P_2 = X \otimes I \otimes X$.
+Take $P_1 = X \otimes X \otimes I$ and $P_2 = I \otimes X \otimes X$.

 Generators of a group#

-This is an opportune moment to introduce the notion of the generators of a group.
-The generators of a group can be used to construct all other elements of the group.
-For instance, for Example 1, we note that \begin{align} I \otimes I \otimes I &= P_1^2 = P_2^2, \\ Z \otimes Z \otimes I &= P_1, \\ Z \otimes I \otimes Z &= P_2, \\ I \otimes Z \otimes Z &= P_1P_2. \end{align} Every element in the group is some product of $P_1$ and $P_2$.
-Therefore, $P_1$ and $P_2$ are called the generators of the group $S$.
+Example: In the first example above, every element in the group is some product of $P_1$ and $P_2$, \begin{align} I \otimes I \otimes I &= P_1^2 = P_2^2, \\ Z \otimes Z \otimes I &= P_1, \\ I \otimes Z \otimes Z &= P_2, \\ Z \otimes I \otimes Z &= P_1P_2. \end{align} Therefore, $P_1$ and $P_2$ are called the generators of the group $S$.

 The advantage of identifying the generators for stabilizer groups is that they reduce the storage space for specifying a group.
 This is because of two properties.

 Let $S$ be a stabilizer group, with generators $\set{g_i}_{i=0}^{m-1}$.
-The first property means that we can write any element $h$ in $S$ as a product of generators. \begin{equation} h = g_0^{j_0} g_1^{j_1} \cdots g_{m-1}^{j_{m-1}}, \end{equation} where we don't care about the order of the generators in the product.
+The first property means that we can write any element $h$ in $S$ as the product. \begin{equation} h = g_0^{j_0} g_1^{j_1} \cdots g_{m-1}^{j_{m-1}}, \end{equation} where we don't care about the order of the generators in the product.
 The power of $j_i$ on each generator tells us how many times it appears in the product in order to create $h$.

 The second property means that $j_i$ can only be $0$ or $1$.